Quantum Internet Architecture: unlocking Quantum-Native Routing via Quantum Addressing: Quantum Internet Architecture

 Given this fundamental transition towards entanglement-packet switching, we can now better digest the rationale for the incompatibility between the end-to-end principle (as said, substratum of the classical Internet design) and the Quantum Internet, highlighted in Sec.~\ref{sec:1}.
 This breakdown stems directly from the unique properties of quantum entanglement.

-Indeed, as described in Sec.~\ref{sec:1}, the complex, challenging stateful nature of entanglement along with its non-local effects call for in-network operations and persistent state awareness across all phases of the entanglement lifecycle -- from generation through distribution to storage and final utilization -- by directly contradicting Saltzer’s end-to-end argument.
+Indeed, as described in Sec.~\ref{sec:1}, the complex, challenging stateful nature of entanglement along with its non-local effects call for \textit{in-network operations and persistent state awareness} across all phases of the entanglement life-cycle -- from generation through distribution to storage and final utilization -- by directly contradicting the classical end-to-end argument.

 Accordingly, the Quantum Internet demands a complete inversion of the classical design philosophy, as summarized in Table~\ref{tab:01}.

 \begin{remark} Indeed, when the above considerations are combined with the sophisticated and resource-intensive setups required by the state-of-the-art hardware, it becomes both practical and efficient to advocate for concentrating the complexity inside the core network, while leaving the edges of the network simpler. \end{remark}